Scalekit FAST MCP Integration is now live

 End-to-end flow

-Here’s what the full SSO flow looks like using Scalekit in a Go application:
+Here’s what the full SSO flow looks like using Scalekit in a Go application.
+Client applications interact with the SSO system to access protected resources.

 1. A user clicks “Login with SSO”